 4.4 The concerns over traffic volumes and speed, both on the A350 and through the village, have been known for some time, and in 2014 the Parish Council supported the need for a village traffic management scheme, recognising the impact the A350 has on the safety and daily lives of the village residents.
-The A350 through Fontmell Magna has no pavement along most of its 30-mph limit, forcing pedestrians onto the carriageway.
-The village has no Pelican crossings to help pedestrians to safety cross the A250.
+The A350 through Fontmell Magna has no pavement along most of its 30 mph limit, forcing pedestrians onto the carriageway.
 It is far too narrow for the volume of lorries that pass through the village in both directions, and the road winds through the village limiting drivers' forward sight lines thus making it difficult for pedestrians hoping to cross the road to gauge the presence and speed of on-coming vehicles.

-- 4.5 The Parish Council paid for a Highways traffic survey to be carried out in march 2022 and the results of the four site locations can be seen in the Table below.
-The results were such that the Parish could justify the installation of a SID (Speed Indicator Device) which will be operational in March 2023 shared between the three sites at south Street, North Street and West Street.
-A post installation traffic survey will be done by Highways to verify any speed reduction. - 4.6 Further evidence of the issues is available in the study "Sight Lines at Crown Crossroads" (see Evidence Base).
+Further evidence of the issues is available in the study "Sight Lines at Crown Crossroads" (see Evidence Base).
 Crossing the A350 relies on agility, hearing and vision, plus the absence of vehicles obscuring vision of traffic coming in both directions at the same time.
 Any long-term solution will inevitably take years to deliver.
 The east-west link, although not carrying such heavy traffic, also experiences similar problems associated with perceived speed, absence of pavements, and parked vehicles.
 This is especially notable at school opening and closing times, when the street is often full of parked vehicles dropping off and collecting children.
-Some of them have to walk a considerable distance between their vehicles and the school, with obvious safety implications. - 4.7 FMPC do not have officially reported evidence of accidents, but we do have residents direct experience of accidents and near-misses.
-Ten near misses have been advised to the Fontmell Parish Community Speed Watch Team Accidents do happen and the cause is always high speed.
-Moreover, there are virtually no safe places to walk along the road and daily (a) HGVs have to skid to a stop and reverse to get past each (b) when the road is clear the speed of cars increases dramatically and (c) at night when drivers (especially HGVs) think they can tell if nothing is coming towards them, increase their speeds.
-(See pictures below taken from Middle Farm House on A350).
+Some of them have to walk a considerable distance between their vehicles and the school, with obvious safety implications.